 You can request an installment agreement using Form 9465.
 When you e-file with TaxAct, we can walk you through the steps to fill out the tax form online.

-Setting up a tax installment agreement request through TaxAct
+How to set up a tax installment agreement request through TaxAct

 Form 9465 is available in all versions of TaxAct.
 To complete and file the online payment agreement request form electronically with us: